-Moreover, some courts have discounted written contracts even more readily when the facts suggest they were "adhesion" contracts signed by unsophisticated workers with no bargaining power vis-a-vis the contract.8 Notwithstanding written contract terms that unambiguously identify a worker as an independent contractor, the courts will generally analyze the facts and circumstances surrounding the relationship.
+Moreover, some courts have discounted written contracts even more readily when the facts suggest they were "adhesion" contracts signed by unsophisticated workers with no bargaining power.8 Notwithstanding written contract terms that unambiguously identify a worker as an independent contractor, the courts will generally analyze the facts and circumstances surrounding the relationship.
 Although the language of the contract is relevant, the courts also assess the pattern of practice between worker and employer.
 The contract is only one piece of evidence a court will evaluate in assessing whether a worker is an employee or independent contractor.